lmas/thesis/thesis.typ

 #footnote[https://www.waveshare.com/wiki/Environment_Sensor_HAT]
 .* \
-	This is an addon module equipped with a TSL25911 ambient light sensor, a BME280 temperature, humidity, and air pressure combination sensor, a ICM20948 gyroscopic motion sensor, an LTR390-UV-1 uv sensor, and finally a SGP40 volatile organic compound sensor.
-Provides many alternative sensors in a single package.
+	This is an addon module equipped with a TSL25911 ambient light sensor, a BME280 temperature, humidity, and air pressure combination sensor, a ICM20948 gyroscopic motion sensor, an LTR390-UV-1 ultraviolet (UV) sensor, and finally a SGP40 volatile organic compound (VOC) sensor.

-#TODO("rewrite for new pic")
+	Many alternative sensors provided in a single package.

+Setting up the hardware required using some wires and a breadboard which is commonly used when prototyping electronic projects, as shown in @hatonrasp.
+@app-wiring have a wiring diagram that better illustrates the setup.
-With the sensor HAT mounted on top as shown in @hatonrasp, the Raspberry Pi was then set up with standard settings by following the getting started guide
-@raspberry and then connected to a locally available WIFI network.
+The Raspberry Pi was then powered up and setup in a default way by following the getting started guide @raspberry and then connected to a locally available WIFI network.

 #figure(
 	block(clip: true, radius: 4pt, image("images/photo-rasp-sensor.jpg", width: 75%)),